-Please note: This post contains affiliate links and, should you make a purchase though them, we might make a small commission at no extra cost to you.
+Please note: This post contains affiliate links and, should you make a purchase through them, we might make a small commission at no extra cost to you.

 One day in Vienna practical info about our stay

-- For our stay in Vienna I chose the Hotel Kaizerin Elizabeth, right in the city centre (we stayed 2 nights)
+- For our stay in Vienna, I chose the Hotel Kaizerin Elizabeth, right in the city centre (family friendly)